jucian0/posts/observable-pattern.md

 # Observable pattern

-In this post I will try to explain a very common pattern extensively used by software developers, even that new developers don't know how to implement or how it works it's probably that they are using this pattern, since `Observable` pattern is very common in libraries.
+In this post I will explain a very common pattern extensively used by software developers, even though new developers my not know how to implement it or how it works it's probably still using it, as `Observable` pattern is very common in libraries.

-This pattern is very helpful when many software components are interested in a specific event, when this happens those component just need to subscribe on this event to be notified when this event happens, and that way the components will know what is happening.
+This pattern is very useful when there are many software components interested in a specific event.
+In this case, those components just need to subscribe to this event to be notified when the event happens.

 ## An analogy